Exotic Invertible Phases with Higher-Group Symmetries: Review: invertible fermionic particle topological order in 1+1d

 where the right hand side denotes the pullback of $w_2\in H^2(BSO(d),\mathbb{Z}_2)$ to the spacetime manifold $M$ by the gauge field $A:M\rightarrow BSO(d)$.
 Here, remember that a background $A$ for the $SO(d)$ symmetry on the spacetime manifold $M$ can be viewed as a map from $M$ to the classifying space $BSO(d)$.
 Equation (\ref{eqn:1groupbg}) implies that the manifold is equipped with a $Spin(d)$ bundle, with $\rho_1$ plays the role of the spin structure.

 In the following we will explore the implications of this relation.

 In the presence of background $\rho_1$ for the fermion parity symmetry, the fermionic particle that transforms under the symmetry is attached to a Wilson line $\int \rho_1$ on the world line of the fermionic particle to be gauge invariant.
 Then the relation (\ref{eqn:1groupbg}) implies that the world line has an anomaly: under the background gauge transformation $w_2\rightarrow w_2+d\lambda_1$, $\rho_1\rightarrow \rho_1+\lambda_1$.
-Another way to describe the anomaly is using an auxiliary 1+1d bulk with the effective action
+Another way to describe the anomaly is using an auxiliary 1+1d bulk (whose boundary is the worldline) with the effective action

 which is gauge invariant on closed surface $\Sigma$, and on an open surface it produces the anomalous transformation of $\rho_1$.
 The boundary of $\Sigma$ carries projective representation of $SO(d)$ described by $w_2$ \cite{Else:2014vma,Benini:2018reh}.
 As mentioned earlier, a world line of a fermionic particle along a closed loop $l$ needs to be attached to the Wilson line $\oint_l \rho_1$.
 Given \eqref{eqn:1groupbg}, the Wilson line $\oint_l \rho_1$ can be rewritten as a Wilson surface operator $\int_\Sigma w_2(TM)$ with the surface $\Sigma$ such that $\partial \Sigma = l$.
 For the world line of a local fermionic particle, the value of the Wilson surface $\int_\Sigma w_2(TM)$ attached to it is required to be the same for any choice of the surface $\Sigma$ such that $\partial \Sigma = l$, which equivalently requires $w_2(TM)$ to belong to the trivial cohomology class in $H^2(M, \mathbb{Z}_2)$.
 Note that this requirement is the same as requiring the spacetime manifold $M$ to be a spin manifold.
 In fact, choosing a background $\rho_1$ that satisfies the relation \eqref{eqn:1groupbg} with $w_2$ taken to be the $w_2(TM)$ is equivalent to choosing a spin structure on the spacetime manifold $M$.
 The change of the fermion world line under the transformation $w_2\rightarrow w_2+d\lambda_1$, $\rho_1\rightarrow \rho_1+\lambda_1$ is exactly the expected dependence of the fermion world line on the spin structure.\footnote{ We remark that similar but different phenomena is discussed in \cite{Freed:1999vc}.
 An example is $U(1)$ gauge theory whose Wilson line describes the world line of a fermionic particles.
 This means that the particle satisfies the spin/charge relation {\it i.e.} particles with odd $U(1)$ charges are fermions, and the dynamical gauge field is more appropriately described by a spin$^c$ connection $a$ that satisfies\footnote{ Examples of applications of spin$^c$ connection in condensed matter physics can be found in \cite{Metlitski:2015yqa,Seiberg:2016rsg}.}